By Jerry Del Priore

 Both squads went back and forth until junior guard Joe Toussaint sunk two free throws that gave the Cardinal Hayes a 31-30 advantage with 3:50 remaining in the second quarter.

 From there, the Cardinals went on a 11-6 run to close out the first half in front by a score of 42-36.

 Cardinal Hayes built a 13-point lead on a three-pointer from Toussaint, extending their margin to 56-43 with a little over four minutes to go in the third period.

-The Cardinals kept its 13-point advantage (66-53) heading into the fourth quarter.
+The Cardinals kept their 13-point advantage (66-53) heading into the fourth quarter.
 Though the Lions played better, and fought hard, the Cardinals were able to stave them off, winning by eight points when the dust settled.

 Not wanting to upset the Cardinal Hayes faithful on senior night, Tyrese Williams said that the entire team hit the hardwood with a relaxed mindset while doing its best to pick up the victory.

 “I felt like we played solid.
 We played real loose, honestly,” said Williams, who hails from Beacon, New York.
 “For our senior night, we played loose.
 We just tried to go out there and try to have fun tonight, and just come away with a win any way we could.”

 Cardinal Hayes’ next game is on Tuesday at 5:30 p.m. against All Hallows High School at Gauchos Gym in the Bronx.